-Early voting is available 20 days before both the primary and general election.
+Early voting is available 20 days before both Special Election at City Hall.
 Anyone who hasn't applied for a mail ballot may vote in-person at City Hall, Monday through Friday 8:30 a.m. - 4:30 p.m. (except legal holidays).
 No appointment is necessary.

 Every election, millions of voters around the country, including our military and overseas voters, cast their ballots by mail.
 This year, due to the ongoing coronavirus outbreak, Rhode Island voters are being encouraged to vote by mail.
 The Secretary of State's Office has compiled a helpful guide for mail voting, which can be downloaded here.